 What is the cost of an HIV test?

 The costs vary depending on the type of test and provider.
-Self-tests and home test kits are usually cost-effective and can be ordered directly online.
+Self-tests and home test kits are usually inexpensive and can be ordered directly online.

 Why is an HIV test important?